 The Cutters’ daughter, Emma (Cutter) Baxter died in November of 1894, and Horace Baxter, Jr., moved to 1 Arlington soon thereafter.
 The house was owned by Leonard Cutter’s estate, with Horace Baxter, Jr, and Agnes Elizabeth (Cutter) Bigelow as trustees.

-In September of 1905, Horace Baxter, Jr., married again, to Sarah E. Jenks, and they moved soon thereafter to 524 Commonwealth.
+In September of 1905, Horace Baxter, Jr., married again, to Sarah Elizabeth Jenks, and they moved to 524 Commonwealth.

 1 Arlington continued to be owned by the Cutter estate.
 It was not listed in the 1907-1909 Blue Books.